ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

   - Connection to 3GPP required and coordination of the design teams
 - Discussion on MoWIE draft
   - 3GPP is offering APIs, suggestion to integrate these in the ALTO work

+ **Agenda Item - Others in the Scrum dashboard**

+ - Discussion regarding proposal FTS and global resource allocation
+ - Idea of TCP controller getting all information of the networks and how much bandwidth is used or available, respectively
+ - Discussion is related to RUCIO and SIGCOMM NAI
+ - Clarification together with San Diego Supercomputer Center
+ - Question regarding Rucio/FTS interoperation:
+    - How much do we as ALTO WG want to be integrated in the routing part?

 ----